judyandiealvarez/SiNS/docs/quick-start.md

 # Quick Start Guide

-Get your DNS server up and running in minutes with this quick start guide.
+Get your SiNS (Simple Name Server) up and running in minutes with this quick start guide.

 ## Prerequisites